AbnerAI/cnn-lstm-for-video-classification/README.md

 > 3. There was a problem with the crop code before, now the data has been re-crop.
 > 4. Find the reason of no drop in accuracy, Mainly because of data imbalance.
 > 5. Fixed bug: losses.update(loss.item(), data.size(1)) & accuracies.update(acc, data.size(1)) # data.size(1) is batch-size, not data.size(0)
 > 6. Add validation set code.
+> 7. Remove the fully connected layer of Resnet

 Note that: V0.2 used the thyroid data set of the medical examination department, and I **manually duplicated** the **C** classification to ensure that the data is balanced.
+What's more, the data of the validation set comes from the training set.
+So the next step is to focus on the production of the data set.

 ### V 0.1